Excel Unprotect Workbook (Table of Contents)

 Protecting an Excel Workbook

 - While opening, it will ask for the password.
 If we have the password, we can enter and view the data.
-But what if we want to share the file with someone who is part of our team and doesn’t need a password as it kills time, then we just can unprotect the workbook.
+But what if we want to share the file with someone who is part of our team and doesn’t need a password, as it kills time, then we can unprotect the workbook.

 There are some ways to protect a workbook, as mentioned below.

-1. Encrypting Entire Workbook with Password
+1. Encrypting Entire Workbook with a Password

 Now, it will ask to input a password.
 Enter a password and then press the Ok key.